 Preheat oven to 350º

-Defrost spinach in a sieve over a bowl to collect the liquor that drains out.
-The liquid should amount to about a half a cup.
-You’ll want to save all of it.
-By the way, you could use three pounds of fresh spinach, sautéed in butter for the frozen spinach, and substitute chicken broth for the spinach liquor.
+Defrost spinach in a sieve over a bowl so you can save the liquid that drains out.
+It should amount to a half a cup.
+You could use three pounds of fresh spinach, sautéed in butter for the frozen spinach and substitute chicken broth for the spinach liquor.

 Melt butter in a saucepan.
 Add onions and sauté for 10 minutes over low heat.
-I used red onion because that is what I had on hand; white or yellow would be fine.
 Stir in flour and cook for 2 more minutes.

-Add milk, the spinach liquor, celery salt, pepper, garlic powder, and Worcestershire.
+Add milk, the spinach liquor, celery salt, pepper, garlic powder, and Worcestershire Sauce.
 Stir until blended.
 Add Velveeta chunks, and mix until melted.

-Add spinach and mix thoroughly.
-At this point, you could finish cooking by simmering on the stove for 15 minutes, or put it in a casserole and bake it later in a 350º oven for about 30 minutes.
+Add spinach to pot and mix thoroughly.
+At this point, you could finish cooking by simmering on the stove for 15 minutes, or put it in a casserole and bake it later at 350º for about 30 minutes.

-This recipe is easily made ahead of time and can be doubled or tripled to feed a crowd.
+This recipe is easily made ahead of time and can be doubled or tripled.
 My mother-in-law always baked it with buttered bread crumbs or crumbled Cheez-Its on top.

 Today, I served the spicy spinach as a hot dip for a meeting and everyone loved it.
 Most of my guests were surprised to hear it was made with Velveeta!